Card payments boom across the world, led by Finland

 Payments by cards, direct debits and credit transfers are booming as people turn to mobile banking, contactless cards and other innovations rather than cash.

-The report, a joint venture between Capgemini and Royal Bank of Scotland (RBS.L), said further advances could come from blockchain technology -- a growing, decentralised database that allows secure digital transfers.
+The report, a joint venture between Capgemini and Royal Bank of Scotland, said further advances could come from blockchain technology -- a growing, decentralized database that allows secure digital transfers.

 "Blockchain has the potential, in a simple way, to disrupt a lot of the payment infrastructure and the way we conduct business," said Teresa Connors, head of client engagement of payment services at RBS, saying the architecture could offer security, an audit trail, transparency and speed.